This Year Could Be Your Hardest Ever

 Be Ready to Pivot

 Faith is not stubbornly clinging to a particular plan.
-Faith is prayerfully trusting God enough to pivot when He leads us somewhere we did not anticipate.
-When things get hard, it sometimes requires us to release the life we imagined in order to live the life God is actually giving.
+Faith is prayerfully trusting God enough to pivot when He leads you somewhere you did not anticipate.
+When things get hard, it sometimes requires you to release the life you imagined in order to live the life God is actually giving.

 So will you be prepared to change your plans?